DisRFM: Polar Riemannian Flow Matching for Structure-Preserving Graph Domain Adaptation: Methodology

-Ideally, the angular component $\mathbf{u}$ should be constrained to form distinct semantic clusters around class prototypes.
-However, since target ground-truth labels are unavailable, we rely on the source classifier to generate pseudo-labels for guiding this clustering process~\citep{lee2013pseudo}.
-Recognizing that indiscriminate usage of noisy pseudo-labels risks distorting the manifold geometry~\citep{zou2018unsupervised, chen2019progressive}, we employ a dual-criteria filtering mechanism to enforce the semantic discriminative constraint selectively:
+so semantic matching depends on direction rather than scale.
+Since target ground-truth labels are unavailable, we rely on the source classifier to generate pseudo-labels~\citep{lee2013pseudo}.
+Recognizing that indiscriminate usage of noisy pseudo-labels risks distorting the manifold geometry~\citep{zou2018unsupervised, chen2019progressive}, we use pseudo-labels $\hat y_i=\arg\max_k p(k|v_T^{(i)})$ but filter uncertain targets with:

-(1) \textit{Confidence Gating}: We generate pseudo-labels $\hat{y}_i$ based on the source classifier.
-To filter out noisy predictions, we apply a binary mask $M_i$, which retains samples only if their confidence score exceeds a threshold $\zeta$: